-The MCA, on February 16, 2015 has notified that the IND AS will be implemented in a phased manner starting from financial year 2016-17.
-Currently, MCA has exempted NBFC's from this notification .
-We are not sure whether it will be made applicable in future and the timelines for implementation for NBFC's.
-We have not determined with any degree of certainty the impact that such adoption will have on our financial reporting.
-Additionally, IND AS has fundamental differences with the existing accounting standards and therefore, financial statements prepared under IND AS may differ substantially from financial statements prepared under the existing framework of accounting standards.
+Public companies in India, including our Company, may be required to prepare their annual and interim financial statements under IFRS or a variation thereof.
+Recently, the ICAI has released a near - final version of the Indian Accounting Standards (Ind AS, 101 "First Time Adoption of Indian Accounting Standards ("IND AS")".
+The MCA, on February 25, 2011 has notified that the IND AS will be implemented in a phased manner, and the date of such implementation will be notified at a later date.
+The MCA has not yet notified the date of implementation of the IND AS.
+There is currently a significant lack of clarity on the adoption and convergence with IND AS and we currently do not have a set of established practices on which to draw or in forming judgments regarding the implementation of and application, and we have not determined with any degree of certainty the impact that such adoption will have on our financial reporting.
+Additionally, IND AS has fundamental differences with IFRS and therefore, financial statements prepared under IND AS may differ substantially from financial statements prepared under IFRS.
 There can be no assurance that our financial condition, results of operation, cash flows or changes in shareholders' equity will not appear materially different under IND AS, Indian GAAP or IFRS.
-If we adopt IND AS reporting, we may encounter difficulties in the ongoing process of implementing and enhancing our management information systems.
-There can be no assurance that our adoption of IND AS, if required, will not affect our reported results of operations, financial condition and failure to successfully adopt IND AS in accordance with prescribed statutory and/ or regulatory requirements within the timelines as may be prescribed may have an adverse effect on our financial position and results of operations.
+As we adopt IND AS reporting, we may encounter difficulties in the ongoing process of implementing and enhancing our management information systems.
+There can be no assurance that our adoption of IND AS, if required, will not affect our reported results of operations, financial condition and failure to successfully adopt IND AS in accordance with prescribed statutory and/or regulatory requirements within the timelines as may be prescribed may have an adverse effect on our financial position and results of operations.